 Social Media for Car Dealerships That Sells

-Most shoppers have already picked their top two or three vehicles before they ever call your store.
-They formed those opinions scrolling Facebook, watching TikTok walkarounds, and reading Instagram comments.
+Most shoppers have already narrowed their list to two or three vehicles before they ever call your store.
+They built that list scrolling Facebook, watching TikTok walkarounds, and reading Instagram comments.
 If your dealership isn’t showing up in those moments, a competitor is.

 Modern car dealership showroom at dusk with customers and salesperson discussing a vehicle